 Date of Injury 20 Time am pm File Number

 Injured Employee

 Department

 Name of employer supervisor not ified

 Date Notified 20

 Location where injury occurred

 Nature of injury or illness

 Did injury cause loss of time?
 Yes No ☐ If Yes , last day wor ked

 Lost time on last day worked hours

-Returned to work on (date) Time)
+Returned to work on (date) Time e

 Total lost time (hours or da ıys)

-Name of treating physician or hos pital Tel No
+Name of treating physician or hos spital Tel No

 Address

 Did employer authorize treatment ?
 Yes 🗌 No

 Describe how injury occurred:

+NA - the second section of the section 0 Vaa 🗆 Na

 Was there equipment malfunction Yes No

 Machine, tool, or appliance

-Unsafe act or condition cau ising accider nt
+Unsafe act or condition car using acciden it

 Did any employee physical handid cap contribute e to cause of i njury?
 Yes [No

 If Yes, how?

-Action taken to prevent recurrenc e
+Action taken to prevent recurrence e

 Supervisor's signature Date e 20